idaholab/moose/framework/doc/content/source/transfers/MultiAppReporterTransfer.md

 #### Gather vector Reporter

 Here we are transferring a vector reporter and a vector of vectors reporter in a gather fashion.
 The main application holds a vector of vectors and a single vector, while each subapp has a vector and a Real (scalar) reporter.
-This test shows the gather operation by aggregating the same values from each subapp into a set of reporters in the main application.
+This test shows the gather operation by aggregating the same values from each subapp into a vector of reporters in the main application.

 !listing dist_vector/main_rec.i block=Reporters caption=Main application reporters